seamissu/clock-app/README.md

 ### What I learned

-I choosed SWR when it comes to data fetching on mount, and I wrapped the fetching logic in my custom React hooks, such as useIP and useTime.
+I decided to use SWR library when it comes to data fetching on mount, and I wrapped the fetching logic in my custom React hooks, such as useIP and useTime.
 I really liked this pattern.

 ```js
 import useSWR from 'swr';